Protective Arc Flash Clothing against the thermal hazards of an Electric Arc

 PPE Regulation Type: Category III

 PPE certified to this standard is for use where there is a risk of an Electric Arc, most commonly where working with electricity on open equipment or maintenance and switching work.
 Whilst this traditionally has been regarded as work in dedicated electrical environments, many companies now recognise that this risk can occur in many other industrial environments including general groundworks and industrial maintenance.
-There are requirements not only in the fabrics used but in the Design and Construction of garments certified to this standard.
+There are requirements not only in the fabrics used but in the design and construction of arc rated clothing certified to this standard.

 About IEC 61482-2: 2009 and IEC 61482-2: 2018